-Monitoring Cholesterol Levels in Children & Adolescents
+Monitoring Cholesterol Levels in Children and Adolescents

-A scientific statement, Cardiovascular Risk Reduction in High- Risk Pediatric Patients, released by the AHA in 2019, cites that an estimated 6% of all youth 2 to 19 years old (equating to > 4,000,000 children and adolescents) are afflicted with severe obesity in the U.S. Unlike moderate (class I) obesity or overweight, rates of severe obesity have increased over the past decade.
+A scientific statement, Cardiovascular Risk Reduction in High-Risk Pediatric Patients, released by the AHA in 2019, cites that an estimated "six percent of all youth two to 19 years old (equating to > 4,000,000 children and adolescents) are afflicted with severe obesity in the U.S." Unlike moderate (class I) obesity or overweight, rates of severe obesity have increased over the past decade.

 This report highlights that children and adolescents may be at higher risk for CVD.
-Primary prevention of ASCVD over the other major problems.
-If there's a family history, it's reasonable to test children as young as two.
-Source: AHA, 2024.
+Primary prevention of ASCVD over the lifespan requires attention to preventing or managing ASCVD risk factors beginning early in life.